tranduytoan/ChatGPT-Quick-Scroll/README.md

 ## Overview

-This browser extension helps you quickly navigate between your messages in ChatGPT conversations.
+This browser extension helps you quickly navigate between your messages in ChatGPT and Gemini conversations.
 No more excessive scrolling to find your previous messages!

 ## Features